Lokayukta leaves a dejected man: Might as well abolish post

 On the eve of his retirement, his security protocol was withdrawn, Misra said – an act that “came as a surprise”, and which he saw as a “churlish response to my reports”.

-On Monday, the former Lokayukta left his official residence with his wife Bharti, without the traditional farewell.
+On Monday, the former Lokayukta left his official residence with his wife Bharati, without the traditional farewell.

 One of Misra’s strongest reports was one in which he found former Chief Minister Laxmikant Parsekar, former Secretary of Mines Pawan Kumar Sain, and Prasanna Acharya, Director of Mines and Geology “guilty of abuse of power”.
 They had “hastily cleared”, without the mandatory checks, 31 files on January 12, 2015, the same day that an Ordinance which made lease available only by auction, was taking effect.